 3. Use indirect lighting in your bedroom

 Some master bedroom lighting ideas call for fixtures that provide soft, accent lighting around your bed frame to create a more relaxed atmosphere than a direct light source would.
 You can also choose fixtures that provide both direct and indirect lighting, and fixtures that cycle between the different types - direct, indirect, and both together.

 Tip: If your bedroom is very large, you can focus on combining indirect light sources - like recessed spotlights and lightstrips - with direct light sources like ceiling lights and pendants.

 4. Incorporate lights for subtle decorative effects

 Even subtle decorative lights make a bold statement when used as wall art or to accent unique ceiling features (like a tray ceiling or an arch).
 Some master bedroom light fixtures to consider are small-scale neon signs, strings of fairy lights, or lightstrips.
-You can also combine the decorative and the functional with interestingly designed colour-changing table and floor lamps that provide warm and cool lighting for bedroom activities.
+You can also combine the decorative and the functional with interestingly designed color-changing table and floor lamps that provide warm and cool lighting for bedroom activities.

-5. Select one unified colour palette
+5. Select one unified color palette

 This will visually simplify the bedroom space and create a cohesive and intentional look.
 It helps to take inspiration from other finishes in your room, like hardware and furniture.
 A room where all metallic elements are brushed nickel looks much more soothing than a room with brushed nickel, brass, and oil-rubbed bronze.
-If your light fixtures use wood, plastic, or other non-metallic materials, try to keep them in the same colour family as other finishes within the room.
+If your light fixtures use wood, plastic, or other non-metallic materials, try to keep them in the same color family as other finishes within the room.

-Tip: Choose smart LED light bulbs and lamps that are versatile, dimmable and colour-changing to get the best lighting for your bedroom.
+Tip: Choose smart LED light bulbs and lamps that are versatile, dimmable and color-changing to get the best lighting for your bedroom.
 This will allow you to adapt the light intensity and color temperature of your light sources to match the interiors of your bedroom.